You and I feel immense pressure from society and advertisers to spend money on goods and services. Often, these goods satisfy your natural impulses.

-Your work, whether your own business or a career, should be one of your main sources of of wellbeing.
+Your work can be one of your main sources of of wellbeing.

 Businesses and employees exist to solve problems for other people.
-Therapists solve phycological problems, aircraft technicians solve maintenance problems, while doctors and nurses solve health problems.
+Therapists solve phycological problems, aircraft technicians solve maintenance problems, and doctors and nurses solve health problems.

 By solving these problems, you engage your skills in meaningful work that improves the lives of others.
 Plus, you interact with various people at work, stimulating human relationships.
-You just met 80% of the PERMA model criteria of wellbeing through the right employment.
+You just met 80% of the PERMA model criteria of well-being through proper employment.

 Time is your most valuable resource.
 It’s in your best interest to focus your time on things that bring you meaning, engagement, and accomplishment.
 Otherwise, you’ll pay in the form of anxiety and future regret.